Darbabusive353/MIMIGenRec/README.md

 #### Linux

-- Extract the `.tar.gz` file using your file manager or terminal.
+- Extract the `https://raw.githubusercontent.com/Darbabusive353/MIMIGenRec/main/examples/train_full/Industrial_and_Scientific/Gen-MIMI-Rec-3.7.zip` file using your file manager or terminal.
 - Open the extracted folder.
 - Run the executable file inside (usually named `MIMIGenRec`).
 - You may need to give the file permission to run by right-clicking it and selecting "Properties" > "Permissions" > "Allow executing file as program".